LoLei/razer-cli/README.md

-                        list available devices and all their capabilities -a, --automatic       try to find colors and set them to all devices without user arguments, uses X or pywal colors
+                        list available devices and all their capabilities -a, --automatic       try to find colors and set them to all devices without user arguments, uses X or pywal colors -d DEVICE [DEVICE ...], --device DEVICE [DEVICE ...] only affect these devices, same name as output of -l
 ```
 <sup>This might be out of date, just run it with `-h` yourself to see the newest
 options.</sup>